 If they go to an urgent care (as in after hours and the health center is not open), they would probably be billed and then they insurance would reimburse, but may need to check on that.

-- I need to get a test for COVID-19.
+- I am a student and I need to get a test for COVID-19.
 Where do I go?

 - Where can I report individuals not adhering to the Pledge to Protect?